Breast fullness & breast engorgement

 If you notice any signs your breasts are becoming engorged, try these techniques to ease the discomfort:

-- express some milk after a feed if you're still feeling full and uncomfortable – even removing a small amount may help
+- express some milk after a feed if you are still feeling full and uncomfortable.
+Even removing a small amount may help

 - apply cold compresses to your breasts after feeding or expressing to decrease the inflammation in your breasts.

-If your pēpi struggles to latch because your breasts are too full and the areas around your nipples are too firm, try hand expressing a small amount of milk first.
+If your pēpi struggles to latch because your breasts are too full, try hand expressing a small amount of milk first.
 This should make the nipple area soft enough for your pēpi to latch.

-It's safe to use ibuprofen (for example, Nurofen) or paracetamol while you're breastfeeding, and this may help reduce your discomfort and pain.
+It is safe to use ibuprofen (for example, Nurofen) or paracetamol while you are breastfeeding/chestfeeding.
+This may help reduce your discomfort and pain.

-If you continue to have difficulty with engorgement or your pēpi isn't feeding well after trying these strategies, contact your midwife, lactation consultant or other health professional for more advice and help.
+If you continue to have difficulty with engorgement or your pēpi is not feeding well after trying these strategies, contact your midwife, lactation consultant or other health professional for more advice and help.

 Sources